 The applicant's federal education loan information will be retrieved from NSLDS and will populate within the application.
 The applicant can choose which loans to include in the consolidation.

 An applicant who has a loan that is still in the grace period and wants to consolidate that loan will be able to choose to delay the processing of the application until closer to the end of the grace period.

 An applicant will choose the federal loan servicer that he or she wants to complete the consolidation.
 The four consolidation servicers are: FedLoan Servicing (PHEAA), Great Lakes Educational Loan Services, Inc., Nelnet, and Sallie Mae.

 An applicant will select a repayment plan.
-An applicant who is interested in one of the “income-driven” repayment plans will be able to complete the Electronic Income-Based Repayment (IBR)/Pay As You Earn/Income-Contingent Repayment (ICR) Plan Request as part of the Direct Consolidation Loan process.
+An applicant who is interested in one of the “income-driven” repayment plans will be able to complete the electronic repayment plan request form as part of the Direct Consolidation Loan process.